gitein/visio-translation-feature/README.md

 ### ⚪ NOTES FOR USERS

 - Requirements: Office 365 installed and activated on a Windows machine.
 - You first must edit the file you'd translate to include the suffix "-tr" at the end of the Visio file name, e.g. `myfile-tr.vsdx`.
-Otherwise, the script will exit and won't proceed.
-(This just to working accidentally on a wrong file).
+Otherwise, the script will exit and won't proceed. (just to avoid working accidentally on the wrong file).
 - If it meets the criteria, it creates a folder with file name suffix "_copy" at the end, which will be exported later as a .vsdx file that encompasses the translation.
 - Use the file version `translate_visio_stable.ps1` if you don't wish to automatically open a new blank word document every single time you run the script, whereas `translate_visio_file.ps1`doesn't opens MS Word during runtime.